 Decorating With Dark Walls

 There’s absolutely nothing wrong with white, pastel, or neutral walls, but if you’re playing it safe just because you fear dark paint will turn your bedroom into a cave, take heart.
-No matter how dark you go, you can still have a bedroom that’s airy, glamorous, contemporary… whatever style you like best.
-The secret is balancing strong color against the rest of the room’s décor.
+No matter how dark you go, you can still have a bedroom that’s airy, glamorous, or contemporary...whatever style you like best.
+The secret is balancing the strong wall color against the rest of the room’s décor.

 One thing you’ll notice in just about every bedroom with dark walls, like the gorgeous gray-walled room featured here, is a white ceiling.
 This prevents a closed-in, cave-like vibe and helps maintain an airy feeling throughout the room.
-And you can create the same effect with light-colored flooring.Continue to 2 of 8 below.
+You can create the same effect with light-colored flooring, too.Continue to 2 of 8 below.

 02 of 08

 03 of 08

-If you like a bit of drama and a touch of contemporary style in your décor, dark walls in an unexpected color—like the violet purple shown here—are the perfect backdrop.
-Look at how the clean lines of the white metal canopy bed pop against the purple paint, while the shots of pattern on the artwork and the shams add just enough contrast to keep things hopping.
-Using plenty of white in a dark-walled room helps prevent claustrophobia, while touches of shine (notice the high-gloss wooden floor here) bounce light around the space for an airy feel.Continue to 4 of 8 below.
+If you like a bit of drama and a touch of contemporary style in your décor, dark walls in an unexpected color are the perfect backdrop.
+Look at how the clean lines of the white metal canopy bed pop against the purple paint, while the patterns on the artwork and the shams add just enough contrast to keep things hopping.
+Using plenty of white in a dark-walled room helps prevent claustrophobia, while touches of shine bounce light around the space for an airy feel.Continue to 4 of 8 below.

 04 of 08